lovethedrake/brigdrake/README.md

 ## Create a GitHub "App"

-Proceed to the settings page for the GitHub user or organization that owns the repositories you wish to build using brigdrake.
+Proceed to the settings page for the GitHub user or organization that owns the repositories you wish to build using BrigDrake.
 A menu on the left should contain a __Developer settings__ sub-section.
 The options in that section may be different depending on whether you're viewing settings for a user or an organization, but in either case, drill down into this section until you find